AndrewAkinson/python3-therion-analyzer/README.md

 Here we extract the fixed points in a survex file tree, keeping track of the co-ordinate reference system (CRS) in force.
-We dismantle the argument of the `*fix` keyword to extract the station name and x, y and z co-ordinates.
+We dismantle the argument of the `*fix` keyword to extract the station name and x, y and z co-ordinates, taking care to allow for the possibility of comments by replacing a comment character `;` by a space, then splitting on spaces.
 The data is accumulated in a list of records (tuples) which is converted to a pandas dataframe then written to a file as comma-separated values (csv).
 The result here is:
 ```